Peddle History, Family Crest & Coats of Arms

 Peddle Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Peddle are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Peddle include Pedler, Pedlar, Pedlow, Pedley, Pegler, Pedder and many more.

 Early Notables of the Peddle family (pre 1700)